TLDR:

 -

-Solution: Move those overlooked strengths into the spotlight: product pages, brand story, and photography that reflect those emotional benefits.
+Solution: Move those overlooked strengths into the spotlight: product pages, brand story, and photography that reflects those emotional benefits.

 -